fbpx/docs/en-US/intro/getting_started.md

 title: Getting Started
 ---

-Let's create our first Chiχ project!
+Let's create our first FBPX project!

 After you've installed the fbpx cli, you can test it by writing your first .fbp file.